The New Oil

 • Game Center: Disable

-• Now scroll back up to Screen Time > Content & Privacy Restrictions: Enable
+• Screen time > Content & Privacy Restrictions: Enable

-• Now scroll back up to Screen Time > Content & Privacy Restrictions > Allowed Apps: Disable everything you do not intend to use.
+• Screen Time > Content & Privacy Restrictions > Allowed Apps: Disable everything you do not intend to use.

 • Any settings not covered are personal preference and are unlikely to cause any privacy or security issues no matter how you set them.